notional-finance/contracts/docs/Escrow.md

 > Notice of a successful liquidation. `msg.sender` will be the liquidator.

 #### Parameters:
-- `currency`: currency id that was liquidated
+- `localCurrency`: currency that was liquidated

+- `depositCurrency`: currency that was exchanged for the local currency

 - `account`: the account that was liquidated